 Handles all the non-python output.
-This works for both Python 2.x and 3.x.

 '''

 class IPython.lib.lexers.IPythonTracebackLexer(options)

 Bases: pygments.lexer.DelegatingLexer

 '''

 IPython traceback lexer.

 For doctests, the tracebacks can be snipped as much as desired with the exception to the lines that designate a traceback.
 For non-syntax error tracebacks, this is the line of hyphens.
 For syntax error tracebacks, this is the line which lists the File and line number.